-- The libraries provide a range of study areas for groups and individuals as well as e-books and auxiliary material that can be borrowed. - The learning and information center at the central library offers cutting-edge IOT SmartTouch technology, and encourages the "bring your own device" approach.
-The center provides knowledge enriching areas; spaces that promote inspiration, culture, and leisure; small study rooms for groups that can be booked in advance; a multipurpose area; a social library; and a children's library.
-In addition, the gallery at the entrance regularly features temporary exhibitions. - The central library building also houses the Yehoshua Nessyahu Technion Historical Archive, which contains a complete collection, rare in scope, of the history and development of technological education in Israel since the late 19th century, including the history of the Technikum and the Technion. - For information, various services, locations, and opening hours, visit the library portal (also available on smartphones): http://library.technion.ac.il.
+- and sitting areas for laptop users, in a BYOD (Bring Your Own Device) approach.
+The center promotes inspiration, culture, and leisure; the gallery at the entrance regularly features changing exhibitions. - The central library building also houses the Yehoshua Nessyahu Technion Historical Archive, which contains a complete collection, rare in scope, of the history and development of technological education in Israel since the late 19th century, including the history of the Technikum and the Technion.

+For more information, access to our guides & services, locations & opening hours, visit the library webportal: http://library.technion.ac.il.

-We recommend following us on social media, YouTube and reading about us on Wikipedia (under "Technion Libraries")
+Stay up to date by following our social media & YouTube, and read more about us on Wikipedia ("Technion Libraries") and on the libraries' newsletter